-There is 2 entrances to the hotel.
-There is a pedestrian walking entrance on Collins Street which leads to the main lobby, and a vehicle drop off foyer at the Russell Street entrance one floor below.
-The decor in the lobby is luxurious, with a few artwork prominently featured.
-The hotel’s restaurants – Lobby Lounge and Collins Kitchen are opposite the check in area, while the bars – Bistro bar and Ru-Co, are next to them, tucked in a corner.
+There are 2 entrances to the hotel.
+There is a pedestrian walking entrance on Collins Street which leads to the main lobby, and a vehicle drop-off foyer at the Russell Street entrance one floor below.
+The decor in the lobby is luxurious, with a few artworks prominently featured.
+The hotel’s restaurants – Lobby Lounge and Collins Kitchen are opposite the check-in area, while the bars – Bistro bar and Ru-Co, are next to them, tucked in a corner.

-The hotel has a huge full fledged gym which spans the entire 9th floor and more.
-The gym is called City Club Health & Fitness, and has all the equipment and facilities that one would expect from a proper gym.
-It is open to hotel guests as well as external members 24 hours, although some parts of the gym closes after certain hours.
+The hotel has a huge full-fledged gym that spans the entire 9th floor and more.
+The gym is called City Club Health & Fitness and has all the equipment and facilities that one would expect from a proper gym.
+It is open to hotel guests as well as external members 24 hours, although some parts of the gym close after certain hours.

 Grand Club Lounge

 During my stay, I took the opportunity to have breakfast as well as dinner in the hotel’s signature restaurant, Collins Kitchen.
-The breakfast buffet spread was magnificent, with all the typical Australian hot breakfast food, cold cuts, cereal and yoghurts on display.
-There was also a row of Asian cuisine, as well as an eggs/ omelette station and waffle/pancake station.
-A small selection of gluten free cakes and bread were also available.
+The breakfast buffet spread was magnificent, with all the typical Australian hot breakfast food, cold cuts, cereal, and yogurts on display.
+There was also a row of Asian cuisine, as well as an eggs/omelet station and waffle/pancake station.
+A small selection of gluten-free cakes and bread was also available.
 I also took the opportunity to order the classic Australian flat white coffee here.

 Most impressively, there is a smoothie station!
-The smoothie station has some ready made smoothies prepared in a bottle to go, as well as the option to customise your own smoothie from the ingredients available.
+The smoothie station has some ready-made smoothies prepared in a bottle to go, as well as the option to customize your own smoothie from the ingredients available.
 Breakfast was very popular and packed while I was staying at the hotel, but the service remained tip top.

 Dinner time at Collins Kitchen was a different affair compared to the bustling mornings.
 The restaurant environment is more upscale and quiet.
 The dinner menu features some seasonal items on top of the regular selections.
 A small selection of wine is listed on the menu, but a more extensive and separate wine menu is also available.

-The hotel stresses on their food sourcing, working together with local farmers to obtain organic and local ingredients for the meals.
-The dinner menu highlights this nicely, with the origins of the meat explained in further details at the back of the menu.
+The hotel focuses on its food sourcing, working together with local farmers to obtain organic and local ingredients for the meals.
+The dinner menu highlights this nicely, with the origins of the meat explained in further detail at the back of the menu.

 Overall, I thoroughly enjoyed my stay at the Grand Hyatt Melbourne.
 The hotel is in a prime location, has comprehensive facilities and great dining options.
 The rooms are comfortable, and the Grand Club Lounge was a delight.
 I would not hesitate to stay here again when I come back to Melbourne.

-Read my latest Hyatt reviews and news & find out how to get a free upgrade, breakfast & free $100 credit at all Grand Hyatt hotels.
+Read our latest Hyatt reviews and news & find out how to get a free upgrade, breakfast & free $100 USD credit at all Grand Hyatt hotels.

 This review was written by Luxury Travel Diary contributor Lenard Lim.